rstacruz/xvsx/data/ruby.md

 ### Switch-case

     case day
-      when "Monday"
+      when 'Monday'
         work
-      when "Tuesday"
+      when 'Tuesday'
-      when "Wednesday"
+      when 'Wednesday'
         train
       else
         sleep